NomaIV/Barca-2023-2024/README.md

 - Add new playes to database
 - Update player information
 - Delete player information
-- Search the database to find a specific player's infromation
+- Search the database to find a specific player's information
 - Visualise player data in a bar graph

 ## Prerequisites
-Before you begin, ensure you have the follwing installed:
+Before you begin, ensure you have the following installed:
 - VSCode
 - SQLite
 - Python